By PaperRocket Accounting, May 21 2020 11:26AM

 PaperRocket Accounting provide accounting and tax services to professional contractors and freelancers working in the UK.

 We offer our clients a flexible choice of fixed fee monthly packages which cover all of their accounting and tax needs (so no hidden costs or surprise bills!).
 All of our accounting packages include a monthly subscription for a cloud accounting software subscription provided by the awarding winning FreeAgent.

 Each of our clients is given their own dedicated qualified accountant with unlimited access in person, telephone, or by email.

-We pride ourselves on our client satisfaction and customer service and were shortlisted as 'Welwyn Hatfield Business of the Year 2018' in the SME Hertfordshire awards, 'Small Practice of the Year 2016' in the AccountingWEB practice excellence awards, as well as FSB Hertfordshire Service Excellence finalists in 2015 and 2016.
+We pride ourselves on our client satisfaction and customer service and were awarded 'Welwyn Hatfield Business of the Year 2019' in the SME Hertfordshire awards.
+We were also runners up and 'Highly Commended' for 'Best Contractor Accountant 2019' in The Contracting Awards, 'Small Practice of the Year 2016' in the AccountingWEB practice excellence awards, as well as FSB Hertfordshire Service Excellence finalists in 2015 and 2016.

 To find out how we can help you please get in touch now.